-- ICAgent has been installed and added to the host group. - A ServiceStage application has been created. - A ServiceStage environment has been created. - A ServiceStage component has been created.
+- ICAgent has been installed and added to the host group. - A ServiceStage application has been created.
+For details, see Creating an Application. - A ServiceStage environment has been created.
+For details, see Creating an Environment. - A ServiceStage component has been created.
+For details, see Creating and Deploying a Component. - You have enabled ICAgent Diagnosis to view exceptions, overall status, and collection status of ICAgent.
+For details, see Setting ICAgent Collection.

-- Log in to the management console and choose Management & Deployment Log Tank Service. - Choose Log Ingestion > Ingestion Center in the navigation pane and click ServiceStage - Cloud Host Logs.
+- 1. Log in to the LTS console. - 2.
+Choose Log Ingestion > Ingestion Center in the navigation pane and click ServiceStage Cloud Host Logs.